-- Help Opens the help system in a browser window. - Joystick Information Displays information about any joystick in use, including axis and button assignments. - Basic Keys Lists the basic keys for the controlling the simulator. - Common Aircraft Keys Lists the basic keys for controlling the aircraft. - Aircraft Help Displays information specific to the aircraft. - Toggle Glide Slope Tunnel Displays a virtual tunnel to guide you down to the runway on a normal approach path.
-Useful if you are having difficulties setting up your approach for landing.
+- Help opens the help system in a browser window. - Joystick Information displays information about any joystick in use, including axis and button assignments. - Aircraft Help displays information specific to the aircraft. - Basic Simulator Keys lists the basic keys for the controlling the simulator - Common Aircraft Keys lists the basic keys for controlling the aircraft. - Tutorials allows you to start an in-simulator tutorial for the current aircraft.

-- Start Tutorial Displays a dialog allowing the user to select a tutorial on the current aircraft.
 This is only available on some aircraft.
-See Tutorials below for details. - End Tutorial Ends the current tutorial.
+See Tutorials below for details. - About displays information about this version of FlightGear.